-- 1. Where an environmental impact assessment must be carried out in accordance with Articles 5 to 9 of Directive 2011/92/EU, the project promoter concerned shall request an opinion to the competent authority referred to in Article 4 on the scope and level of detail of the information to be included in the environmental impact assessment report pursuant to Article 5(1) of that Directive.
-The national competent authority shall ensure that the opinion referred to in the first subparagraph is issued as soon as possible and within a period of time not exceeding 30 days from the date on which the project promoter submitted its request. - 2.
-Where the obligation to assess the effects on the environment arises simultaneously from Directive 2011/92/EU, Directive 92/43/EEC, Directive 2009/147/EC of the European Parliament and the Council, Directive 2000/60/EC, Directive 2001/42/EC of the European Parliament and the Council68, Directive 2008/98/EC of the European
+- 1. Where an environmental impact assessment must be carried out in is required pursuant to accordance with Articles 5 to 9 of Directive 2011/92/EU, the project promoter concerned shall request, before submitting the application, an opinion to the competent authority designated contact point referred to in Article 4 on the scope and level of detail of the information to be included in the environmental impact assessment report pursuant to Article 5(1) of that Directive.
+The designated contact point national competent authority shall ensure that the opinion referred to in the first subparagraph is issued as soon as possible and within a period of time not exceeding 30.45 days from the date on which the project promoter submitted its request. - 2.
+Where the obligation to assess the effects on the environment arises simultaneously from Directive 2011/92/EU, Directive 92/43/EEC, Directive 2009/147/EC of the European Parliament and the Council, Directive 2000/60/EC, Directive 2001/42/EC of the European Parliament and the Council , Directive 2008/98/EC of the European Parliament and of the Council, Directive 2010/75/EU, or-Directive 2012/18/EU of the European Parliament and the Council lor Nature Restoration Regulation COM (2022) 304 finall, the national competent authority Member State shall ensure provide for coordinated or joint procedures fulfilling the requirements of that Union legislation